 Metal Powder Injection Molding vs. Die Casting

-Metal Powder Injection Molding (MIM) and Die Casting are both widely used manufacturing processes for producing metal parts, but they have distinct differences in terms of their processes, applications, and advantages.
+Metal Powder Injection Molding (MIM) and Die Casting are both widely used manufacturing process for producing metal parts, but they have distinct differences in terms of their process, applications, and advantages.

 Schematic Diagram of Powder Injection Molding ProcessMetal Injection Molding Automotive Industry Parts